HELIOS - High Energy Laser Induced Overtone Source

 - Fundamental physics (gas-phase dynamics)

 Below a schematic drawing of the entire experimental setup is shown.
-In the two foci it is possible to mount any experimental station that physically fits in.

 Main responsible for the HELIOS lab.